-Its rarer books – many of them belonging to the founder’s library – include several incunabula, some interesting bindings, and numerous association copies.
-A large quantity of rare early pamphlets is also held, and some runs of old scientific periodicals.
-There are about 15,000 volumes altogether, dating from 1476 to the present.
-Antiquarian material predominates, but is supplemented by selected modern reference works and historical monographs, by offprints of historical articles, and by some relevant history of science journals.
-The library also manages the Museum’s important collections of printed ephemera, prints, photographs, and manuscripts.
+The core library collection – printed books, pamphlets, and periodicals – now numbers some 20,000 items, dating from 1476 to the present.
+Details can be found in the online library catalogue, and the books are also catalogued on Oxford University’s union catalogue SOLO.
+The rarer books – many of them belonging to the founder’s library – include several incunabula, some interesting bindings, and numerous association copies.
+A large quantity of pamphlets and printed ephemera is also held, and some runs of old scientific periodicals.
+Antiquarian material predominates, but is supplemented by modern reference works, monographs, and offprints of articles, chiefly on the history of scientific instruments.